AbdelrhmanAli123/apache/README.md

 # apache
 #How to host multiple websites on the same machine

-### 1 - first of all you need to luach your instance and make sure that the securty group is configured correctly you can do the same thing on your local machine:
+### 1 - first of all you need to launch your instance and make sure that the securty group is configured correctly you can do the same thing on your local machine:

 ### 2 - install apache on your centos machine using the following command :
         sudo yum -y install httpd